 Dillinger researcher Ellen Poulsen is the author of a book on the women of the John Dillinger gang.
 She lives in Queens, New York.

-Historian Lori Hyde has researched police tactics of the 1930s for more than forty years, and is the creator of award-winning websites about Depression-era desperadoes.
+Lori Hyde has researched police tactics of the 1930s for more than forty years, and created websites about Depression-era desperadoes.
 She lives in Corunna, Indiana.

 Ellen Poulsen and Lori Hyde